100 vba great tips

 ' Press F8 to step through the code line by line

-- Use Range Variables: Assign range objects to variables to improve code readability and performance.
+' Use the Locals window to inspect variables and their- Use Range Variables: Assign range objects to variables to improve code readability and performance.
 This prevents repetitive range lookups and enhances the efficiency of your code.

 ' Example of using range variables